 - Dyslexia in the family.

-- Problems with speech and language, including especially speech sounds, mispronouncing or jumbling words, poor use of syntax, difficulties with rhymes, inaccurate and inconsistent use of words, word-finding naming problems, avoidance of verbal expression.
+- Problems with speech and language, including especially speech sounds, mispronouncing or jumbling words, poor use of syntax, difficulties with rhymes, inaccurate and inconsistent use of words, word-finding problems, avoidance of verbal expression.

 - Poor organisational skills including difficulty dressing or packing the schoolbag.